 While it may seem like a simple feature, this eliminates the need for project managers to manually create and close Milestones.
 Creating multiple sprints at a time allows teams to plan several sprints ahead which further reduces the amount of time spent in planning meetings.

 One area of the planning process where teams tend to spend the most time is agreeing upon what work actually goes into the next sprint, and rightly so.
-Given that sprints are fixed in scope, time spent prioritizing work upfront not only helps to align the team around the next set of deliverables, it ensures the team is always tackling the most important issues.
+Given that sprints are fixed in scope, time spent prioritizing work upfront not only helps to align the team around the next set of deliverables but also ensures the team is always tackling the most important issues.

 As we spoke with our users, we realized ZenHub could also play a role in helping to streamline this process.
 By defining a “backlog” pipeline and a velocity, teams can automatically build a Sprint candidate up to a certain number of story points.
 For example, if the selected pipeline is "Sprint backlog" and velocity is set to "44," ZenHub will automatically add the highest prioritized Issues from the Sprint backlog pipeline up to 44 story points to the Sprint.